xusy2k/eos-awesome-samples/docs/EOS.md

 ## Update

-Once repo is cloned, for update is need to pull repo and its submodules:
+Once repo is cloned, for update is need to pull repo and its submodules, for example, how to upgrade to brach `v1.0.10`:

 ```bash
 $ cd eos